|

 MABEL:

-Medieval nickname for English Amabel, meaning "lovable."
+Medieval short form of English Amabel, meaning "lovable."

 -